Keyboard shortcuts

 WS_URL = "wss://cryptolisting.ws"

-# Filter specific exchanges (optional):
+# Filter exchanges (optional):

 # WS_URL = "wss://cryptolisting.ws?cex=binance,upbit"